trampgeek/moodle-qtype_coderunner/README.md

 This section can be ignored by almost everyone.
-It's of relevance only to a developer who may be looking to run CodeRunner on a non-virtualised server and who wants a sandbox that's more secure than DomJudge's *runguard* environment (which is used by the somewhat unfairly-named *NullSandbox*) but is for some reason, such as the need to support a language that requires multithreading, is unable to use the Liu sandbox.
+It's of relevance only to a developer who may be looking to run CodeRunner on a non-virtualised server and who wants a sandbox that's more secure than DomJudge's *runguard* environment (which is used by the somewhat unfairly-named *RunguardSandbox*) but is for some reason, such as the need to support a language that requires multithreading, is unable to use the Liu sandbox.
 It is "work in progress", not production code.

 CodeRunner is designed with a pluggable sandbox architecture.
-The two sandboxes currently provided are those mentioned above: LiuSandbox and NullSandbox.
+The two sandboxes currently provided are those mentioned above: LiuSandbox and RunguardSandbox.
 A sandbox that uses the [ideone.com](http://ideone.com) server, which supports a huge range of programming languages, is also planned.